 What are adaptogens?

 Adaptogens are active substances found in some plants and mushrooms that have the potential to affect how your body responds to anxiety, stress, and fatigue.
 They support your body's ability to withstand environmental, emotional, and physical stress.
+Moreover, adaptogens are known to improve physical and mental performance.
 They are sold as teas, tinctures, powders, and capsules.

 Adaptogens are believed to aid in your body's acclimatization to biological, chemical, or physical stress.
-They are thought to help your body's systems regain their normal balance, or "homeostasis," and to activate your body's stress-protection response.
+They are thought to help your body's systems regain their normal balance, or "homeostasis," and to activate your body's stress response and protection.

-For instance, an adaptogen will react by lowering cortisol levels in response to stress (elevated cortisol).
-An adaptogen for energy will raise your body's cortisol levels if you have low cortisol levels and experience chronic fatigue.
+For instance, an adaptogen will react by lowering cortisol levels in response to stress—stress results from elevated or extreme cortisol levels.
+On the other hand, an adaptogen for energy will raise your body's cortisol levels if the current levels are too low and you experience chronic fatigue.

 7 Best Adaptogens For Energy

 Let's first begin by understanding the adaptogen energy-increasing mechanism.
 According to research (2), adaptogens may enhance physical endurance, reduce fatigue and improve the brain's performance.